esuo2/ENIGMA2-PROJECT/README.md

-# ENIGMA2-PROJECT
+# ENIGMA2_PROJECT

-📣 NOTE: It is a Drive to download enigma2 plugins And install them in your enigma2 box.
+**📣 NOTE: It is a drive for downloading plugins and installing in your enigma2 box.**

-✔️ Installation Emu